Deli Serdang Regency: Plantations

 Plantation commodities in Deli Serdang in 2024 demonstrated diverse yields, with oil palm being the leading crop.
 Oil palm plantations were spread across all sub-districts, covering an area of 18,162.23 hectares, and production reached 51,666.29 tons.
-The sub-districts of S.T.M.
-Hilir, S.T.M.
-Hulu, and Hamparan Perak, Deli Serdang, were the main palm oil producing areas, with planted areas of 3,736.11 hectares, 1,984.00 hectares, and 2,114.96 hectares, respectively.
+The districts of Sinembah Tanjung Muda Hilir, Sinembah Tanjung Muda Hulu, and Hamparan Perak (all in Deli Serdang) were the main palm oil producing areas, with planted areas of 3,736.11 hectares, 1,984.00 hectares, and 2,114.96 hectares, respectively.
 Rubber contributed 4,564 tons of production from a planted area of 5,164 hectares.
 Coconut is another important commodity with 3,247 tons of yield from a planted area of 3,841 hectares, dominated by the Districts of Hamparan Perak and Percut Sei Tuan.
 Cocoa plants recorded a production of 2,072.43 tons with an area of 2,666.33 hectares, mostly produced from Kutalimbaru and Sinembah Tanjung Muda Hilir.